 The Commonwealth's MPOs are integrally involved in supporting the GHG reductions mandated under the GWSA.
 The MPOs are most directly involved in helping to achieve the GHG emissions reductions through the promotion of healthy transportation modes through prioritizing and programming an appropriate balance of roadway, transit, bicycle and pedestrian investments - and assisting smart growth development patterns through the creation of a balanced multi-modal transportation system.
 This is realized through the transportation goals and policies espoused in the 2020 Regional Transportation Plans (RTPs); the major projects planned in those RTPs; and the mix of new transportation projects that are programmed and implemented through the TIPs.
-GHG impacts of planned and programmed projects, and also to use GHG impacts as a criterion in prioritizing transportation projects.
+GHG tracking and evaluation processes enable the MPOs to identify anticipated GHG impacts of planned and programmed projects, and also to use GHG impacts as a criterion in prioritizing transportation projects.